michalzalobny/3d-renderer-in-c/README.md

 - **SDL2 Library**

   - **Command via Homebrew**: If Homebrew is not installed, first install it from [brew.sh](https://brew.sh/).
 Then, `brew install sdl2` in the Terminal.

+- **Importing own mesh with Blender**

+- When importing your own mesh, make sure to export it as a Wavefront (.obj) file.
+Then, in the export settings, make sure to check the following options:

+  - Apply Modifiers
+  - Normals
+  - UV Coordinates
+  - Triangulate Faces (so that the mesh is made of triangles, not quads)